Victor Caratini Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds' 5.04 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have the 28th-ranked team ERA among all MLB pitching staffs (5.04).

-- The Reds rank 21st in baseball in home runs surrendered (72 total, 1.2 per game).
+- Reds pitchers combine to rank 21st in baseball in home runs surrendered (74 total, 1.3 per game).

-- Lively (3-2) takes the mound for the Reds in his fourth start of the season.
-He has a 1.99 ERA in 22 2/3 innings pitched, with 24 strikeouts.

-- The right-hander's last time out came on Tuesday against the Boston Red Sox, when he threw 5 2/3 scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.